 All too often brides go overboard and use dramatic, very dark makeup on their eyes.
 While you have to contrast the white of your dress, that doesn’t mean you need to go super dark.
 Find a balance between dramatic and natural.

 #11: Don’t Let Your Makeup Artist Take the Lead

 Your makeup artist doesn’t know you personally.
 You need to help define your look and what you want to look like on your wedding day.
 Don’t let them take over.
 Sure, get their input, but make sure your makeup looks how you want it to on that special day.

-Add some highlights to your hair color to make it pop, and add some highlighter into the makeup as well.
-By highlighting your brow bone you can make your natural eye color really pop.
+Add some highlights to your hair colour to make it pop, and add some highlighter into the makeup as well.
+By highlighting your brow bone you can make your natural eye colour really pop.

 #13: Don’t Do Everyday Makeup

 Your wedding makeup will vary greatly from your everyday or even your night out makeup.
 You need professional-grade makeup products and you’ll have to use new techniques.
 Therefore, it is best to hire someone who knows what they are doing — or have a friend who knows what they are doing to assist you.